Myxogastria0808/mock-filelist/README.md

 mock-filelist is a mock generator of (FileList|File[]) and File object.

-When you want to test against a zod schema (zod: validation library) with vitest (vitest: testing library), you can use it as a mock for an object in File, FieList or File[].
+When you want to test against a `zod` schema (zod: validation library) with `vitest` (vitest: testing library), you can use it as a mock for an object in File, FileList or File[].

 ## Simple Example